I think you will agree that keeping costs down when developing online courses is a key to eLearning business stability and lasting ROI.

 But of course, the JoomlaLMS blog is not the only source of freebies for eLearning course designers and developers.
 We know dozens of eLearning and EdTech websites where people share resources to create amazing online courses and, what is important, they are completely free!

-In this article we will share with you an amazing collection of a variety of places where you can find free eLearning images, characters, templates, fonts, audio and video files to cut the eLearning development costs.
+In this article we will share with you an amazing collection of a variety of places where you can find free eLearning images, free eLearning characters, e-learning website templates, fonts, audio and video files to cut the eLearning development costs.

 The collection of design tools and assets by an instructional technologist Bianca Woods is a great source of e-learning freebies to design media-rich course content and polish your design skills.